Categories

 6. Stifling Productivity: The Impact of Inflexible DLP Rules and Slow IT Responses

-One of the most frustrating issues with DLP systems is their rigid and context-insensitive rules.
+One of the most frustrating issues with Data Leak Protection systems is their rigid and context-insensitive rules.
 Employees are often unable to send documents outside the organization, even for legitimate business reasons, because the rules aren’t dynamic or tailored to the specific context of their job role or current situation.
 For example, a sales manager might need to email confidential pricing information to a client, but if the DLP system is too rigid, it might block this action despite its legitimate business purpose.
 Furthermore, IT teams are often slow to respond to requests for unlocking or adjusting these rules, leading to delays and frustration.
 Forrester research shows that 63% of organizations experience issues with slow IT response times when dealing with data protection requests, exacerbating the problem.
 DLP systems need to account for the real-time context of user actions and business requirements, rather than applying blanket restrictions that may not always be appropriate.

 Sources: